top of page

 You stop talking.
 You feel foolish.
 You sound petty.
 And the darkest thought of all creeps into your mind: Maybe I am the crazy one.

-If you have ever felt this specific, isolating desperation, I need you to take a deep breath and read this carefully: You are not crazy, and you are not losing your elite communication skills.
+If you have ever felt this specific, isolating desperation, I need you to take a deep breath and read this carefully: you are not crazy, and you are not losing your communication skills.
 You are surviving covert narcissistic abuse.

 Table of Contents